Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-D/US020/04.tests-and-implementation/Readme.md

-# US 006 - To create a Task
+# US 020 - To accept or reject appointment request

 # 4. Tests